leseryn/biotest/lecture/topic6.rst

-Topic 06.
+topic 06.
 Sequence alignment post-process
 ==========================================
 | **Uncertainty and its effect on downstream analysis**
 | **​How to detect uncertainty**